Bluetooth is an essential wireless technology used to connect devices, and Acer equips most of its recent laptops with this feature.

 - Select Add a Device

 Your Acer laptop will automatically scan the room or any available Bluetooth devices.
-Once you’ve located the device that you want to sync, simply select it to finalize the pairing process.
+Once you’ve located the device that you want to sync, select it to finalize the pairing process.

 Why is my Acer Laptop Bluetooth Not Working?